father of indian constitution

 These significant contributions solidified his position as the architect of the Indian Constitution, earning him the title “Father of Indian Constitution.”

 Dr B.R.
-Ambedkar’s Life
+Ambedkar’s Early Life and Education

 Bahishkrit Hitakarini Sabha

-What Dr Ambedkar Faced
+What Dr Ambedkar Faced?

 Being born into a Dalit family, Ambedkar faced discrimination from his peers and society throughout his life.
 However, he took the leadership to reform the condition of Dalits in the country.
 He pushed for legislative reforms, recognition in educational institutions, etc. During his fight against the deeply rooted caste system in the country, he had to face the bias of the British and Indians.
 He considered untouchability a political issue and sought to dismiss it with political reforms.
 However, in this ideology, he was opposed by M. K. Gandhi.
 Gandhi thought that untouchability was more of a social issue.

-The Key Role of Babasaheb
+Key Role of Babasaheb in Poona Pact

 Poona Pact of 1932